Text consolidated by Valsts valodas centrs (State

 20. The provisions of Section 2.1, Paragraph two of

-Section 2.1, Paragraph two comes into force.
+2.1, Paragraph two of this Law enters into force.

 [13 May 2021]